Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Introduction

 \section{Introduction}

-Real-time decision making plays a critical role in a growing number of modern applications, such as online recruitment for job hiring \citep{faliagka2014line}, real-time alignment of large language models \citep{huang2025survey}, and time-series anomaly detection \citep{rebjock2021online}, etc. These tasks can be naturally formulated as online multiple testing problems \citep{foster2008alpha}.
-Consider a potentially infinite stream of null hypotheses \(\{\mathbb{H}_{01}, \mathbb{H}_{02}, \dots,\mathbb{H}_{0t},\dots\}\) tested sequentially based on arriving test statistics \(\{z_1, z_2, \dots\}\).
-At each time \(t\), a real-time decision must be made upon observing \(z_t\).
+Real-time decision making plays a critical role in a growing number of modern applications, such as online recruitment for job hiring \citep{faliagka2014line}, real-time alignment of large language models \citep{huang2025survey}, and time-series anomaly detection \citep{rebjock2021online}.
+These tasks can be naturally formulated as online multiple testing problems \citep{foster2008alpha}. {Consider a potentially infinite stream of null hypotheses \(\{\mathbb{H}_{01}, \mathbb{H}_{02}, \dots,\mathbb{H}_{0t},\dots\}\) that are tested sequentially based on incoming test statistics such as $p$-values \(\{p_1, p_2, \dots p_t,\dots\}\)}.
+At each time \(t\), a real-time decision must be made based on the current test statistic.
 Let \(\theta_t\) denote the true state of the hypothesis at time \(t\), where \(\theta_t = 0\) if \(\mathbb{H}_{0t}\) is true and \(\theta_t = 1\) otherwise.
 The testing problem at time \(t\) is

 Let \(\delta_t \in \{0,1\}\) be the decision at time \(t\), with \(\delta_t = 1\) indicating rejection of \(\mathbb{H}_{0t}\).
 To ensure the reliability of the testing procedure, it is essential to control a well-defined error rate.
 Define the false discovery proportion (FDP) and false discovery rate (FDR) \citep{Benjamini1995ControllingTF} at time \(t\) by